Silver Spring monkeys: Edward Taub

 Edward Taub (born 1931) is a behavioral neuroscientist currently based at the University of Alabama at Birmingham.
 He became interested in behaviorism while studying philosophy at Columbia University and went on to study under Fred Keller and Wiliam N. Schoenfeld, the experimental psychologists.
 He took a job as a research assistant in a neurology lab to gain more understanding of the nervous system and became involved in deafferentation experiments with monkeys.

 An afferent nerve is a sensory nerve that conveys impulses from the skin and other sensory organs to the spine and the brain.
 Deafferentation is a surgical procedure in which the spinal cord is opened up and the sensory nerves cut so that these impulses do not reach the brain.
 A monkey whose limbs have been deafferented will not feel them, or even be able to sense where they are in space.
 At his trial in 1981, Taub told the court that deafferented monkeys are notoriously difficult to look after, because they regard their deafferented limbs as foreign objects, mutilating them and trying to chew them off.
 Taub continued working with deafferented monkeys at New York University, where he obtained his Ph.D. in 1970.
 Engaged in what he saw at first as pure research, he conducted several kinds of deafferentation experiments.
-He deafferented monkeys' entire bodies, so that they could feel no part of themselves.
-He deafferented them at birth.
-He removed monkey fetuses from the uterus, deafferented them, then returned them to be born with no sense of their own bodies.
+These included deafferenting monkeys' entire bodies, deafferenting monkeys at birth, and deafferenting fetuses before returning them to the uterus.

 When Taub began his research in the neurology lab, the prevalent view was that monkeys would not be able to use limbs they could not feel.
 Norman Doidge writes that Taub wondered whether the reason the monkeys abandoned use of the deafferented limbs was simply that they were still able to use their good ones.
 He tested his idea by deafferenting one arm of a monkey and restraining the good arm in a sling.
 The monkey subsequently used its deafferented arm to feed and move itself around.
 He reasoned that, if a monkey refused to use a deafferented arm because it could rely on its good arm, then deafferenting both arms would force the monkey to use them, a finding that seemed paradoxical, but which his experiments confirmed.
 He even deafferented the entire spinal cord, so that the monkey received no sensory input from any of its limbs, but it still used them.
 Doidge writes that Taub had an epiphany, guessing that the reason the monkeys would not use their deafferented limbs was simply because they had learned not to, an idea he called "learned non-use".